ngparas/nurse-scheduler/README.md

 * Should try to respect "no call" requests

 The schedule should work in units of full days, ie a nurse should be scheduled in a clinic for a full day at a time.
 The schedule should be made 1 month at a time.

+The app should also support "fixing" certain assignments.
+For example, a given nurse may have been assigned a holiday months in advance.
+That should be pre-filled before the optimizer runs, and remain fixed throughout.